bylexus/fparse/README.md

 let result = fObj.evaluate({ var1: { propertyA: 3 }, var2: { propertyB: { propertyC: 9 } } });
 ```

-This even works for array values: Instead of the property name, use an index in an array:
+This even works for array values: Instead of the property name, use a 0-based index in an array:

 ```javascript
 // var2.propertyB is an array, so we can use an index for the 3rd entry of propertyB: